mmz-srf/srf-frontend-framework/source/_patterns/20-molecules/swipe-module/swipe-module.md

-this molecule is depricated. it will be replaced by a swipeable collection organism.
+This molecule is deprecated.
+It will be replaced by the swipeable collection organism.